 Creating a story that resonates with fans is one of the most important foundations of your brand and a strong pitch needs to be included in your artist bio.
 Your Pitch.
 Your pitch is the written entree for fans to get to know you.

-Two scenarios happened to inspire this post:
+Two scenarios inspired this post:

-Scenario #1: I was out at the Mercury Lounge seeing music and between bands I was standing at the bar talking to some friends and someone handed me a show flyer.
+I was out at the Mercury Lounge seeing music and between bands I was standing at the bar talking to some friends and someone handed me a show flyer.
 I was taken with him immediately, I always appreciate anyone who is self –promoting because its not easy to do and it’s especially not easy to do at a crowded bar on a Wednesday night in downtown Manhattan.
 So, I looked down at the flyer and my heart sank.
 It said the following:

 - Name of artist (name is not mentioned to protect the innocent)